PrecisionRecallCurveDisplay#

 A DataFrame containing the precision-recall curve data with columns depending on the report type:

-• estimator_name: Name of the estimator (when comparing estimators)
+• estimator: Name of the estimator (when comparing estimators)

-• split_index: Cross-validation fold ID (when doing cross-validation)
+• split: Cross-validation split ID (when doing cross-validation)

 • threshold: Decision threshold